SonySemiconductorSolutions/edge-virtualization-platform/docs/README.md

 ## Building the documentation

-The latest documentation of EVP can always be found in [Midokura EVP Agent documentation], built automatically through [Read the Docs] for every update of any branch.
+The latest documentation of EVP can always be found in [EVP Agent documentation], built automatically through [Read the Docs] for every update of any branch.
 Additionally, the documentation